SRI-International/QC-App-Oriented-Benchmarks/hamiltonian-simulation/README.md

-# Hamiltonian Simulation - Prototype Benchmark Program
+# Hamiltonian Simulation

 Simulation of quantum systems is one of the most promising applications for quantum computers [1](#references).
-In the current version of this benchmark, we have two main strategies for calculating fidelities.
+In the current version of this benchmark, we have three strategies for calculating fidelities.

-In the first strategy, we compare the quantum simulation against a classical simultion in order to report our fidelity.
+In the first strategy, we compare the quantum simulation against a classical circuit simultion in order to report our fidelity.
 This works well for small circuit sizes, but is not scalable past a certain number of qubits.

+In the second strategy, we compare the quantum simulation against a classical simultion of the exact Hamiltonian dynamics in order to report our fidelity.
+Again, this is not scalable.

-In the second strategy, we use the mirror circuits method developed by Sandia Labratories [2](#references).
+In the third strategy, we use the mirror circuits method developed by Sandia Labratories [2](#references).
 This is scalable to all qubit sizes.

-We can now only run specific circuits, rather than random ones, limiting the ability of this benchmark to completely characterize real uses cases of the Hamiltonian simulation algorithm.
-We have some suggested modifications to this benchmark which we outline and explain why we did not chose to use them at this time in the section [Proposed Improvements](#Proposed-Improvements).

 ## Problem outline